juliejonak/Blockchain-Notes/README.md

     last_block = blockchain.last_block
     last_proof = last_block['proof']
     proof = blockchain.proof_of_work(last_proof)

-    # We must receive a reward for finding the proof.
-    # TODO:
-    # The sender is "0" to signify that this node has mine a new coin
-    # The recipient is the current node, it did the mining!
-    # The amount is 1 coin as a reward for mining the next block

-    # Forge the new Block by adding it to the chain
-    # TODO

     # Send a response with the new block
     response = {